Brown leaf chameleon

 The brown leaf chameleon or stump-tailed chameleon (Brookesia superciliaris) is a small chameleon found along the eastern coast of Madagascar, as well as the island of Nosy Boraha.
 Its appearance mimics that of a dead leaf.
 The taxonomy is in need of revision.

 Description

-The brown leaf chameleon is distinguished by its big forehead and its annoying look on it's face and a laterally squashed body that resembles a rolled-up, dead leaf.
+The brown leaf chameleon is distinguished by its big forehead and its annoying look on its face and a laterally squashed body that resembles a rolled-up, dead leaf.
 The size and appearance of this chameleon varies considerably over its vast range, and it may be any shade of brown, beige, grey, olive, green, or dark red, but usually display colours and patterns that mimic a dead leaf.
 Despite its tiny size, the brown leaf chameleon has an imposing appearance due to two pronounced horns that protrude from the head above each eye and four spiny scales that jut from the throat.

 Distribution and habitat

 The brown leaf chameleon occurs in eastern Madagascar (including the island of Nosy Boraha), from sea level up to elevations of over 1250 m.
 The floor of evergreen primary forest is the preferred habitat of the brown leaf chameleon, but it may also be found in secondary forest and adjacent overgrown plantations.
 It seems to prefer closed-canopy forest, and climbs higher in the forest (up to 1.5 m), more often than other species of Brookesia.